 - Questionnaire design, piloting, and quality control

 - Best practices to ensure research transparency

-The 11-week course is offered three times per year on the edX platform.
+The 11-week course is offered two times per year on the MITx Online platform.
 Visit the course page to learn more and register.

-This course is part of the J-PAL/MITx MicroMasters program in Data, Economics, and Development Policy, a rigorous academic program that combines online coursework with in-person exams to earn a MicroMasters credential.
+This course is part of the J-PAL/MITx MicroMasters program in Data, Economics, and Design of Policy, a rigorous academic program that combines online coursework with proctored exams to earn a MicroMasters credential.
 The courses cover topics in economics, econometrics, development, and policy and can be taken individually without enrolling in the full program or taking the exams.
 Learn more about MicroMasters program or visit the MicroMasters portal to register.